17 Pro Kitchen Tips to Make You a Better Baker and Cook

 When making caramel, like for a flan, have a cup of ice ready nearby.
 When your caramel is the color you want it, kill the heat and immediately throw in a handful of ice.
 Stir it with a very long handled spoon or spatula.
 Stand back–it will splatter madly, but it will lower the caramel temperature quickly enough that the color you want is the color you get.

 When making ice cream or anything else that needs to be very cold, if not frozen, put the target container(s) in the freezer for at least 15 minutes before filling.
-This slows pesky melting, especially if you’re putting your product into a metal container.
+This slows pesky melting, especially if you’re putting your product into a metal container like my favorite loaf pan.

 No lid for your pot?
 Cover a hot pot with plastic wrap.
 The plastic will even shrink up around the pot and provide a tight seal.
 Need it to vent some?
 Cut a small slash in the plastic with a sharp knife.
 Remove the wrap with tongs or something else long.
 Steam can give really bad burns.